AdStack/adstack.github.io/blog/_posts/2013-07-22-exacttarget-partnership.md

 ---
 layout: single
-title: We Have Joined the ExactTarget Family
+title: AdStack LiveOptimizer is now a part of ExactTarget HubExchange!
 author: Lauren Keeley
 ---